rsuchecki/LNISKS/README.md

   ```

-## Quick-start example
+## Quick-start

+### Example data

 To provide a minimal test set for the pipeline we used [ART read simulator](https://doi.org/10.1093/bioinformatics/btr708) within [RNF framework](https://doi.org/10.1093/bioinformatics/btv524) to generate just over 12,000 paired-end reads from mitochondria assemblies of Arabidopsis and Rice.

+### Example run

 The following snippet will run the pipeline, using the two sets of simulated reads.
 In addition to the required parameters specifying the k-mer size (`-k 16`) the input read sets (`-M, -W`) and labels for these datasets (`-m, -w`), we also specify the number of threads to be used (`-t 2`).
-In addition we want the minimum frequency of k-mers used for each of the samples to be detected from the respective distributions (`-I -i`).
+We want the minimum frequency of k-mers used for each of the samples to be detected from the respective distributions (`-I -i`).
 Finally, we use `-C $COLUMNS` to ensure that ascii plots make best use of available terminal width.

 ```sh
 ./scripts/lnisks.sh -k 16 \